Tackling a spot of DIY tiling? Make sure you’ve got all the tools you’ll need! Here’s a handy checklist of tiling tools for your everyday project…

 Clean up after yourself and dust down as you go – small bits of dust and grit can leave the tiled area uneven, so always ensure your area is as clean as possible.
 Then make sure you clean up after yourself to truly show off your finished project.

-Top tip – a spare hand brush is great for cleaning out excess adhesive from the joints (even though you may need give the tiles a quick wipe over with a sponge when you do it)
+Top tip – a spare hand brush is great for cleaning out excess adhesive from the joints (even though you may need to give the tiles a quick wipe-over with a sponge when you do it)

 There it all is!
 A list of the tiling tools you’ll typically need for a standard job.
 Some of these items you will have already, some you will need.

-If you found this guide helpful at all, you might like some of the other tips and tutorials in our Help Centre.
-It’s the Wikipedia of tiling information!
+If you found this guide helpful at all, you might like some of the other tips and tutorials in our blog, be sure to check it out!
+Make sure you tag is in pictures of your tiling projects over on Instagram, @Wallsandfloors, we love seeing what you’ve been up to!

 RELATED: HOW TO DRILL TILES